Maria I of Portugal: Early life

-Maria was born at the Ribeira Palace in Lisbon on 17 December 1734 and baptized Maria Francisca Isabel Josefa Antónia Gertrudes Rita Joana.
-She was the eldest of four daughters born to Dom José (Joseph), Prince of Brazil (later King Dom José I of Portugal), and Infanta Mariana Victoria of Spain.
-Her father José was the eldest surviving son of the reigning King Dom João V (John V) of Portugal.
-Her mother, Mariana Victoria, was the eldest daughter of King Don Felipe V (Philip V) of Spain.
-Maria's paternal grandfather João V appointed her Princess of Beira on the day of her birth.
+Maria was born on 17 December 1734 at the Ribeira Palace in Lisbon, the eldest of four daughters of Dom Joseph, Prince of Brazil, and Infanta Mariana Victoria of Spain.
+Her father was the eldest surviving son of King John V of Portugal, while her mother was the eldest daughter of King Philip V of Spain.
+Maria was baptized Maria Francisca Isabel Josefa Antónia Gertrudes Rita Joana and received the title Princess of Beira.

+Maria was educated alongside her sisters at the royal court.
+Under the instruction of Jesuit tutors, her education focused primarily on religion and theology rather than affairs of state, although she became proficient in French and Latin.
+The sisters also received instruction in painting from Domingos Sequeira and in singing and instrumental music from David Perez.

 Maria's grandfather died on 31 July 1750.
-Her father, Prince José, then succeeded to the throne as Dom José I. As José's eldest child, Maria became his heir presumptive and was given the traditional titles of Princess of Brazil and Duchess of Braganza.
+Her father, Prince Joseph, then succeeded to the throne as Joseph I. As Joseph's eldest child, Maria became his heir presumptive and was given the traditional titles of Princess of Brazil and Duchess of Braganza.
+On 10 August 1750, Maria made her first official appearance as crown princess during a traditional hand-kissing ceremony.

+In June 1753, Maria fell gravely ill and was bled six times.
+At her mother's request, a wooden statue of Jesus known as Senhor dos Passos was placed in her bedroom.
+Maria recovered by 8 July and thereafter attributed her survival to Senhor dos Passos, strengthening her religious convictions.